 Thanks to its reduced price, the iPhone 11 remains one of the best phones for the money.
-Now at $499 following the iPhone 13 launch, the new iPhone is $100 less than the iPhone 13 mini and $300 less than the iPhone 13.
+Now at $499 following the iPhone 13 launch, the new iPhone costs $200 less than the iPhone 13 mini and $300 less than the iPhone 13.
 Yet, if you don't mind the two-year-old hardware, the iPhone still provides pretty much everything you need in a smartphone.
-The cameras are very good, thanks to a new ultra-wide lens and a new Night mode for better low-light performance.
+The cameras are very good, thanks to an ultra-wide lens and a Night mode for better low-light performance.

 iPhone 11 review cheat sheet